22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Neck

 It is a long and thin wooden piece between the body and headstock.
-While performing, a right-hand person grabs the neck with the left hand, and a lefty person grabs the neck with the right hand.
+While performing, a right-hand person grabs the neck with the left hand, and a left-handed person grabs the neck with the right hand.

 The neck carries fretboard, frets, and truss rods and connects to the guitar body by bolting or glue.
 It has a U, V, or C shape per the manufacturer’s design.